Site Council Purpose

 Site Council members attending:

-PARENTS: Mayra Duran, Allison Merrell
+PARENTS: Mayra Duran, Reyna Leon

 PRINCIPAL: Lindsay Ochs